tomrittervg/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 This data can be large, but it is calculable.
-Web properties with more certificates and domains are more likely to be able to handle the increased storage need, while small web properties will not seen an undue burden.
+Web properties with more certificates and domains are more likely to be able to handle the increased storage need, while small web properties will not see an undue burden.
 HTTPS servers SHOULD NOT delete SCTs or Certificate Chains.
 This completely mitigates flushing attacks.